AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 Carlingford, Co Louth

 Ghan House, Carlingford, County Louth Little over an hour's drive from Dublin airport and about the same from Belfast, the Carroll family's 18th century house is very attractively situated in its own walled grounds on the edge of one of Ireland's most intriguing little places, medieval Carlingford village.
-This Blue Book property is very much a family affair and run by Paul Carroll, together with his mother Joyce (who is officially 'semi-retired') and offers accommodation in four rooms of character in the main house, each with sea or mountain views, and eight newer bedrooms in a separate building.
+This Blue Book property is very much a family affair and run by Paul Carroll, together with his mother Joyce (who is officially 'semi-retired') and offers accommodation in rooms of character in the main house, each with sea or mountain views, and newer bedrooms in a separate building - all regularly upgraded.
 As well as a relaxing sitting room with an open fire, there's a proper little bar where you can enjoy an aperitif or an after-dinner drink.
-Dinner is a high point at Ghan House, where pride is taken in meals based on home-grown, homemade and mainly local produce, including seasonal meats and seafood; oysters are synonymous with Carlingford, of course, and there may also be mussels from the lough and Ballagan lobsters on the menu.
-It's a lovely area to explore, with great walking in the hills and seashore.
+Dinner is a high point at Ghan House, and the restaurant is open to non-residents by reservation.
+Pride is taken in meals based on home-grown, homemade and mainly local produce, including seasonal meats and seafood; oysters are synonymous with Carlingford, of course, and there may also be mussels from the lough and Ballagan lobsters on the menu.
+It's a lovely area to explore, with great walking nearby, in the hills and seashore.

 Rathsallagh House